ArthurZey/arthurzey.github.io/_pages/stubs/harmony-of-interests.md

 * the difference between knowing, in "cold economic calculus" terms, that others and their interests are a means to one's own interests and experiencing, emotionally, others as ends in themselves
 * how caring about others and their interests is incompatible with altruism (in its serious ethical sense, not its sloppy colloquial sense)
 * connection to psychology, emotional well-being, worthiness, shame-resilience: ["To say 'I love you' one must first know how to say the 'I.''"](https://www.goodreads.com/quotes/513234-to-say-i-love-you-one-must-first-know-how){:target="&lowbar;blank"}
+* connection to assuming positive intent and believing that people are generally doing the best that they can
 * how interdependence of interests does not contradict the [virtue of independence](http://aynrandlexicon.com/lexicon/independence.html){:target="&lowbar;blank"}
 * examples from business and product management
   * Twitter's "respect the user's voice"